asys1920/carservice/README.md

 This microservice is part of the car-rental project which was built by the Asys course 19/20 at the TH Bingen.

-It manages the cars of the car-rental and keeps track of all cars the car-rental has to offer and keeps track of the status of the cars.
+It manages the cars of the car-rental, keeps track of all cars the car-rental has to offer and keeps track of the status of the cars.